CIRCL/AIL-framework/README.md

 curl https://get.docker.com | /bin/bash
 ```

-2. Type these commands to build the Docker image
+2. Type these commands to build the Docker image:
 ```
 git clone https://github.com/CIRCL/ail-framework
 cd AIL-framework
 docker build -t ail-framework
 ```
-3. To start AIL on port 7000, type the following command below.
+3. To start AIL on port 7000, type the following command below:
 ```
 docker run -p 7000:7000 ail-framework
 ```

-To debug the running container, type the following command and note the container name or identifier
+4. To debug the running container, type the following command and note the container name or identifier:
 ```
 docker ps
 ```